systemu-net/ruby-gemfile/README.md

 # VS Code Ruby Gemfile Extension

-ruby-gemfile is an extension which provides a hover ling in the Gemfile which allow to open gem on [RubyGems](https://rubygems.org/gems/) site.
+`ruby-gemfile` is an extension which provides the hover LINK in the Gemfile which allow to open gem info on the [RubyGems](https://rubygems.org/gems/) site.

 ![Screenshot](ruby-gemfile.gif)